Rhett Lashlee

-Rhett Lashlee (born June 9, 1983) is an American college football coach who is the head coach at Southern Methodist University in Dallas, Texas.
-He previously served as the offensive coordinator and quarterbacks coach at the University of Miami from 2020 to 2021.
+Rhett Lashlee (born June 9, 1983) is an American college football coach who is the head coach at Southern Methodist University.
+He previously served as the offensive coordinator and quarterbacks coach at Auburn University from 2013 to 2016 and offensive coordinator and quarterbacks coach at the University of Miami from 2020 to 2021.

 Lashlee played college football at the University of Arkansas as a quarterback from 2002 to 2004.
-Prior to his tenure at SMU, he held various assistant coaching positions at Springdale High School in Springdale, Arkansas, the University of Arkansas, Auburn University, Samford University, Arkansas State University, University of Connecticut, SMU and the University of Miami.
+Prior to his tenure at SMU, he held various assistant coaching positions both at the high school (namely, Springdale High School in Arkansas) and collegiate levels (including Arkansas, Auburn, Samford, Arkansas State, UConn, SMU, and Miami).

 Playing career

 High school

 Lashlee attended Shiloh Christian School in Springdale, Arkansas, where he played quarterback under head coach Gus Malzahn.
 Lashlee posted a state-record 40 career wins (40–3–2 as a starter) and he led his team to three straight state championship games, winning two titles.

 Lashlee holds a number of Arkansas high school records.